Why Am I Nervous for a Job Interview

 Practical Drill Examples You Can Do This Week

-Rather than long lists, use focused drills that build the nervous system’s tolerance for interview conditions.
+Rather than long lists, use focused drills that build your nervous system’s tolerance for interview conditions.

-Another drill is exposure work: schedule two informational interviews or low-stakes practice interviews in the next month.
-The goal is repetition under mildly stressful conditions, which desensitizes the nervous response.
+Drill 2 (Exposure Work): Schedule two informational interviews or low-stakes practice interviews in the next month.
+The goal is repetition under mildly stressful conditions, which desensitises the nervous response.

 Specific Advice for Global Professionals